alexbird-hunterindustries/lightning-talks/2025-05-02-saying-no/presentation.md

 <div class="center">

-# Saying no at work
+# Saying "no" at work
 ### For trust and safety

 </div>